 In Massachusetts, there are specific laws in place to protect workers from being paid less than the minimum wage, but if your company is violating this regulation, you can discuss your situation with one of our Boston wage theft lawyers.
-Our firm’s leading attorneys all have extensive experience with navigating the complexities of employment law.
+Our firm’s leading attorneys all have extensive experience with the nuances of employment law.

 What Is the Current Minimum Wage in Massachusetts?